sup3rgiu/ShareToTwitter/README.md

-# AutoFollow
+# ShareToTwitter
-AutoFollow: create an action to autofollow an @user on Twitter (may be not updated)
+ShareToTwitter: Add an Heart on the navigation bar of your tweak settings to send a Tweet